The last nine months for me have been a huge struggle as the condition of my health has tested me. Here’s my story:

 After spending a week lying on the couch, watching tv and having my parents cater to my every need I was still unable to sit up by myself or stomach anything other than toast, mashed potatoes and fig rolls.
 My stomach was extremely bloated to the point that it looked as though I were ready to give birth to a fully-grown baby.
 This resulted in another trip to A&E where after running a bunch of tests and an overnight stay, they simply flushed my body out with fluids and said it would do the trick.
 Another three weeks passed by, and by Christmas Day I was feeling much better.

 One strange thing that happened in those three weeks was the fact that I had suddenly dropped 2 dress sizes and 13 pounds in weight (despite the fact that I hadn’t moved from the couch and spent my days snacking on bread and biscuits).
-I was also no longer able to eat meat, dairy and poultry without feeling incredibly nauseous and my stomach blowing out like a balloon.
-Over the course of the next two months I went back to my life at university where I continued to lose close to a pound in weight every week as well as developing intolerances to more foods such as eggs, fish and grains.
-It was decided that this was caused by my body experiencing toxic shock due to the surgery.
+I was also no longer able to eat anything but plain, carbohydrate based foods without feeling incredibly nauseous and my stomach blowing out like a balloon.
+Over the course of the next two months I went back to my life at university where I continued to lose close to a pound in weight every week as well as developing IBS and couldn’t tolerate foods like meat, eggs, wheat, fish and milk.

 Eventually my health had reached a new low as I had lost all of the muscle mass in my body, was underweight, experienced very low moods and anxiety, lost my period, lost a huge amount of hair, was always hungry and had terrible joint pains.